zino-hofmann/graphql-flutter/packages/graphql_flutter/README.md

   graphql_flutter: ^1.0.0
 ```

-Now inside your Dart code you can import it.
+Then, inside your Dart code you can import it.

 ```dart
 import 'package:graphql_flutter/graphql_flutter.dart';